Torna99/Orbital-Overview/README.md

 # 🛰️ Orbital-Overview
-This application is a a playground for checking satellites' orbits and their **ground tracks** on earth.
+This application is a playground for exploring satellites' orbits and their **ground tracks** on Earth.
 ---

 ## ✨ Functions (MVP)

-- Downloads satellites' orbitals data (TLE)
+- Download satellites' orbital data (TLE)
-- Compute default (ISS) satellite position for a given period
+- Compute the default (ISS) satellite position for a given period
-- Visualize satellite's groud track on 2D earth map
+- Visualize a satellite's ground track on a 2D Earth map

 ---